Pandaqi/Pandaqi-Studio/pandaqi-studio/content/slippery-slopes-trippy-touches/_index.md

 Well, you know me, if I think "it shouldn't be _too_ hard to ..." then I've basically decided to try and make it this very weekend.

-@TODO: mostly just refer to the original game
+For more information, I refer you to the original game (and its credits/devlog at the bottom)!

 {{% /section-centered %}}